ARMataTeam/ARMata/README.md

 We decided to create new ARM visualizer(apart from currently existing ones like ARMVIZ) because there's no tool, which is being currently maintained and developed.
 Our goal is to provide a solution, which will fill the gap of ARM visualizers and help people when working with them on daily basis.

 ## What does "ARMata" mean?
 In Polish "armata" means "a cannon".
-It combines both the main purpose of this application and solve many issues related to working with ARM templates.
+It combines both the main purpose of this application and the idea to solve many issues related to working with ARM templates.

 ## How can I help?
 Anyone can join and we'll welcome all new contributors.
 Currently we need people for all kinds of different things: